 Hand saws go back to the origin of cutting lumber and turning the wood into houses, furniture, ornaments, and many of the tools that made life easier.
 Before the era of power tools, the range of hand saws included the two-person crosscut saw used by lumberjacks to fell giant Redwood trees to the figure saw used by carpenters.

 There are nine types of hand saws, all designed for specific purposes.
-We will look at each type and recommend a good brand and model of each type.
-We will look at the universal hand saw, tenon saw, Japanese saw, jab saw, coping saw, flush-cut saw, bow saw, pruning saw, frame saw.
+We will look at each type and recommend a good brand and model for each type.
+We will look at the universal hand saw, tenon saw, Japanese saw, jab saw, coping saw, flush-cut saw, bow saw, pruning saw, and frame saw.

 These nine saw types are those most commonly found for use in the garden of orchards and the woodwork shop.
 Let’s look at each type of saw and some of the best products available in the market of each type.

 In the hands of an expert woodworker, no job cannot be done better by hand.
 The power tool era has made working wood faster, but hand-crafted items still represent the pinnacle of woodwork.
 The satisfaction of using hand tools to make a fine piece of furniture cannot be rivaled.

 The hand saw comes in nine distinct types, each unique design to achieve a specific objective.

 1. The Universal Saw